 - Some couples would rather settle than do the hard work of figuring things out or having hard conversations

-In order for women to orgasm on a consistent basis, sex must be redefined beyond intercourse to include all kinds of delights.
+In order for women to orgasm on a consistent basis, sex must be redefined.
+We must expand sex to include all kinds of delights and not just intercourse.
 Hard communication must take place that builds intimacy.
 A wife must feel desired, and pursued and trust that her husband won’t give up on her.
 Couples must stretch in their use of words and be on a journey of knowing each other.
 It does not just happen, it takes hard work.

 Obviously equality in the marriage bed can be taken to extremes…

 If wives are having orgasms on a regular basis, then sometimes we love to treat our husbands to a freebie.
-I think we can also experience times when we our so satisfied by the intimate connection that happens during sex, that orgasm is not even a factor for us.
+I think we can also experience times when we are so satisfied by the intimate connection during sex, that orgasm is not even a factor for us.